ljstaib/news-analyzer/README.md

     - Test it with different paramters
   - Include tracking interface to show how many processes are going on and success of each
 - Due March 17th 2021
+- Please see status for an explanation of my findings and what I have learned